khaleb-dev/news-aggregator-api/README.md

 3. Run ```php artisan migrate:fresh``` to migrate database schema.
 4. Run ```php artisan serve``` to start the project.
 5. Open http://127.0.0.1:8000/docs/api to view its api documentation.
+6. I used Laravel's schedule to perform the background sync.
+You can try it using this command: ```php artisan schedule:run```